Tomshiii/ahk_wiki/Old/v2.8.x/v2.8/Other Scripts/Streamdeck AHK.md

 ## convert scripts
 These scripts take advantage of `ffmpeg` to quickly convert files from one file format to another.
 If you do **not** have `ffmpeg` installed to the system path, these scripts will not work.

 Go to any folder that contains the files you wish to convert, then simply run the desired script.
-It will automatically grab the path of the current explorer window then send the desired command to cmd.
-It will then send an `ffmpeg` command to convert **all** files of the desired file format to the requested file format
+It will highlight the url bar and open cmd at the current path.
+It will then send an `ffmpeg` command to convert **all** files of the desired file format to thhe requested file format

 - `convert mkv2mp3.ahk` => converts all `.mkv` files to `.mp3`
 - `convert mkv2mp4.ahk` => converts all `.mkv` files to `.mp4`